jrwwallis/qcow2fuse/README.md

 `-o ro` mounts the image read-only

 `-o fakeroot` allows non-privileged access to files in the disk image that are owned by user 0 (root)

+`-o rawnbd` mounts the .qcow2 simply as a raw block device image file `nbd`.
+This is useful for partition manipulation.

 ### Dependencies